-- be aware that students are at risk when online. - hence be familiar with the College's approach to and policies regarding online safety including: - o the need for the College to provide effective filtering and monitoring of the access to the Internet; - o the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - in particular they should be aware that the DSL has the lead responsibility for online safety - understanding the risks associated with online safety in general and also Prevent, with those related to the latter being set out in the College's risk assessment for Prevent.
+- be aware that students are at risk when online. - hence be familiar with the College's approach to and policies regarding online safety including: - o the need for the College to provide effective filtering and monitoring of the access to the Internet including for AI images and information; - o the expectations, applicable roles and responsibilities in relation to filtering and monitoring; - in particular they should be aware that the DSL has the lead responsibility for online safety - understanding the risks associated with online safety in general and also Prevent, with those related to the latter being set out in the College's risk assessment for Prevent.